by D. L. Pughe

 As a promising music student in Salzburg in the 40’s, Edna became hypnotized by some partial musical scores of several avant-garde composers killed in the first world war.
 She assembled a small chamber group which played the pieces in sequence, with one breaking off, pausing, and flowing into the next in the order in which the composers had fallen in the war.
 The rupture created a heightened effect and in the third performance, Edna, who was conducting the group, held the silences between in a prolonged gasp where the preceding music danced invisibly along in the air, experienced differently by each listener.
 Edna, however, kept hearing a repeated refrain and a new movement which substantially grew with each performance.
 And, although she denies any affinity with paranormal events, she came to believe that the composer was tossing notes down in the still pause.
 She imagined herself, as though on a battlefield, with a huge white apron rushing around madly trying to catch each clef and note that fell.

 The live performances of these pieces ended with great acclaim and the chamber group went on to a more predictable classical repertoire, with much less success.
 But Edna did not join them and was never the same again.
 At night, she claims, musical refrains would cascade down to her and pull her from sleep, as if wrapping her in their embrace.
-She found it happened more frequently and with crystal sound when she was in the countryside and soon had rented a room above a barn in Roelofarendsveen for the summer in order to complete the score of scores….
+She found it happened more frequently and with crystal sound when she was in the countryside.
+She soon rented a room above a barn in Roelofarendsveen for the summer in order to complete the score of scores….

 At first she wanted to know everything about each composer in order to translate his concepts most honestly.
-Then, she realized that finding out the intimate details of the composers life sometimes forced her into judgmental walls which did not avail her becoming a medium.
+Then, she realized that finding out the intimate details of the composer’s life sometimes forced her into judgmental walls which did not avail her becoming a medium.
 She knew that a suspension of analysis in order to allow the music to flow into her mind and soul was the only way it could occur with an integrity to the idea.

 It was in Roelofahrensveen that she also met Henk Schoonover, a retired philosopher who was taken by her eccentric nighttime quests.
 He once found her asleep in an open field in order, she said, to hear the notes ringing louder in the sky.
 If she were mad, Henk reasoned, then the pages of score she copied down before breakfast were those of a mad genius.
 No, she explained, they weren’t hers at all.
 She had found them in the air.
 And she went on to describe the unusual process which had led her to lie in wait of another composer’s muse.